National D.A.R.E. Day

 D.A.R.E is “Drug Abuse Resistance Education”, and aims to steer kids away from drugs through community engagement and education, typically at schools.

-D.A.R.E.
-Day is the day when local law enforcement officers will traditionally visit schools all over the United States spreading the word about drugs, how to avoid them, why they’re bad for you, and the penalties if you choose to become involved with them.
+Drug Abuse Resistance Education, or National D.A.R.E.
+Day is a time when local law enforcement officers will traditionally visit schools all over the United States spreading the word about drugs, how to avoid them, why they’re bad for you, and the penalties if you choose to become involved with them.

 How to Celebrate D.A.R.E.
 Day